mgeisler/pygob/README.md

 PyGob is a libray for reading and writing [Go gob encoded][gob] values.
 The gob format is a binary format used for storing and transmitting Go data structures.
-It is similar to JSON, but has types embedded in the data stream.
+The gob format can encode all Go
+types:

+* primitive types like `bool`, `int`, `float`, etc

+* arrays and slices

+* struct types

 License